Agil-Saputra/Elmart-Ecommerce-App/README.md

 # Elemart-Ecommerce-App

 Elemart is an electronics online store built with Next.js, a React framework for building modern web applications.
-The project utilizes Strapi, a headless CMS (Content Management System), to manage the content and product information, while Stripe, a popular payment gateway, is integrated for secure and seamless online transactions.
+The project utilizes Contentful, a headless CMS (Content Management System), to manage the content and product information, while Stripe, a popular payment gateway, is integrated for secure and seamless online transactions.

 ## Installation